-The organisational restructure review, which included a Middle Manager Review as well as an Operational Response Review, was approved by the Authority in September 2018 and the Service aimed to implement the revised establishment by 31st March 2019.
+The organisational restructure review was approved by the FRA in September 2018 and the Service worked to implement the majority of the changes towards the revised establishment by 31st March 2019.

-The Service has implemented a co-location project in Barry with the Welsh Ambulance Service Trust.
-Work has commenced in Llantwit Major on a co-location project with South Wales Police, Welsh Ambulance Service Trust and the Coast Guard that will be completed in 2019.
+The Service has implemented a co-location project in Llantwit Major with South Wales Police, Welsh Ambulance Service Trust and the Coast Guard that was be completed in 2019.
+Further works were completed at Caerphilly Fire Station to facilitate better integration with Welsh Ambulance Service Trust.

-The Service has maintained compliance with the National Framework for Fire and Rescue whilst also actively engaging with the Welsh Government White Paper on Reform of Fire and Rescue Authorities in Wales.
+The Service has maintained compliance with the National Framework for Fire and Rescue whilst also continuing to actively engaging with the Welsh Government White Paper on Reform of Fire and Rescue Authorities in Wales.